Cartesian tree: Efficient construction

 Another linear-time algorithm for Cartesian tree construction is based on divide-and-conquer.
-The algorithm recursively constructs the tree on each half of the input, and then merges the two trees by taking the right spine of the left tree and left spine of the right tree (both of which are paths whose root-to-leaf order sorts their values from smallest to largest) and performs a standard merging operation, replacing these two paths in two trees by a single path that contains the same nodes.
+The algorithm recursively constructs the tree on each half of the input, and then merges the two trees.
+The merger process involves only the nodes on the left and right spines of these trees: the left spine is the path obtained by following left child edges from the root until reaching a node with no left child, and the right spine is defined symmetrically.
+As with any path in a min-heap, both spines have their values in sorted order, from the smallest value at their root to their largest value at the end of the path.
+To merge the two trees, apply a merge algorithm to the right spine of the left tree and the left spine of the right tree, replacing these two paths in two trees by a single path that contains the same nodes.
 In the merged path, the successor in the sorted order of each node from the left tree is placed in its right child, and the successor of each node from the right tree is placed in its left child, the same position that was previously used for its successor in the spine.
-The left children of nodes from the left tree and right children of nodes from the right tree are left unchanged.
-The algorithm is also parallelizable since on each level of recursion, each of the two sub-problems can be computed in parallel, and the merging operation can be efficiently parallelized as well.
+The left children of nodes from the left tree and right children of nodes from the right tree remain unchanged.
+The algorithm is parallelizable since on each level of recursion, each of the two sub-problems can be computed in parallel, and the merging operation can be efficiently parallelized as well.

+Yet another linear-time algorithm, using a linked list representation of the input sequence, is based on locally maximum linking: the algorithm repeatedly identifies a local maximum element, i.e., one that is larger than both its neighbors (or than its only neighbor, in case it is the first or last element in the list).
+This element is then removed from the list, and attached as the right child of its left neighbor, or the left child of its right neighbor, depending on which of the two neighbors has a larger value, breaking ties arbitrarily.
+This process can be implemented in a single left-to-right pass of the input, and it is easy to see that each element can gain at most one left-, and at most one right child, and that the resulting binary tree is a Cartesian tree of the input sequence.

 It is possible to maintain the Cartesian tree of a dynamic input, subject to insertions of elements and lazy deletion of elements, in logarithmic amortized time per operation.
-Here, lazy deletion means that up to a constant fraction of the elements in the current tree may be marked as deleted, rather than actually removed.
-When too large a fraction of elements are marked, the tree is rebuilt.
+Here, lazy deletion means that a deletion operation is performed by marking an element in the tree as being a deleted element, but not actually removing it from the tree.
+When the number of marked elements reaches a constant fraction of the size of the whole tree, it is rebuilt, keeping only its unmarked elements.